Multilevel Monte Carlo for a class of Partially Observed Processes in Neuroscience: Abstract

 \section{Abstract}

 In this paper we consider Bayesian parameter inference associated to a class of partially observed stochastic differential equations (SDE) driven by jump processes.
 Such type of models can be routinely found in applications, of which we focus upon the case of neuroscience.
 The data are assumed to be observed regularly in time and driven by the SDE model with unknown parameters.
 In practice the SDE may not have an analytically tractable solution and this leads naturally to a time-discretization.
 We adapt the multilevel Markov chain Monte Carlo method of \cite{jasra_bpe_sde}, which works with a hierarchy of time discretizations and show empirically and theoretically that this is preferable to using one single time discretization.
 The improvement is in terms of the computational cost needed to obtain a pre-specified numerical error.
-Our approach is illustrated on models that are found in neuroscience. \\ \textbf{Keywords}: Multilevel Monte Carlo, Stochastic Differential Equations, Neuroscience.
+Our approach is illustrated on models applied to examples of Bayesian inference problems using both simulated and real observed data from neuroscience. \\ \textbf{Keywords}: Multilevel Monte Carlo, Neuroscience Models, Stochastic Differential Equations, Action Potential Data, Bayesian Inference.